Welcome to Rotary SAFE Families Program

 To view Rotary SAFE Families Films, tap the following film names:

 Rotary SAFE Families Program (Films, Rotary SAFE Families Manual and Toolkit) has been created for your use in diverse ways:

 - Fund raiser on Prevention of Family Violence/Elder Abuse and donation to a relevant support organisation

 - Your community and more

-Please download and read our attached Rotary Safe Families Manual and Toolkit for your detailed information of understanding and prevention Family Violence:
+Please download and read our attached Rotary SAFE Families Manual and Toolkit for your detailed information of identification and prevention of Family Violence:

 WHO ARE WE?